kenmccann/self-service/docs/shiftleft/registrysetup.md

+# Registry Setup
-Once the Cloud Connector and Scanners are deployed, you can begin connecting to your private registries
+Once the Cloud Connector and Scanners are deployed, private registries can now be connected

-## Integrating your Private Registry
+## Integrate a Private Registry

 1. Navigate to Workload Protection and go to "Administration" on the left navigation bar
 ![](../shiftleft/images/integrations1.png)